vokimon/apunts/computers/godot.md

 - CollitionBody3D:
 	- Defines a list of CollitionPolygon or PolygonShape to check collisions
 	- StaticBody2D: A moveable body that other bodies collides with (static)
-	- RigidBody2D: Moving body that moves according phisics (projectils...)
+	- RigidBody2D: Moving body that moves according physics (projectils...)
 	- CharacterBody2D: Moves controlled by code (players, enemies...)
 		- attribute velocity (Vector2D)
 		- `move_and_slide()` Updates position accordint to velocity avoiding getting into static body areas by slipping on the border